SUBSCRIPTIONS FOR 2019-20

 - If a member misses three or more rehearsals in a term the MD reserves the right to ask him/her not to sing in that concert.

 - There will normally be three rehearsals during the week of the concert, including the Saturday afternoon.
-Members singing in the concert should make every effort to attend all three; if a member is unable to attend the Saturday afternoon rehearsal the MD reserves the right to ask him/her not to sing in the concert.
+Members singing in the concert should make every effort to attend all three; if a member is unable to attend the Saturday afternoon rehearsal the MD reserves the right to ask him/her not to sing in the concert

-- Black open neck shirt and trousers
+- Black open-neck shirt

 - Black shoes and socks